aztfmod/landingzone_data_analytics/README.md

 ## Prerequisites

 This landing zone is a "level 2" type of landing zone, which requires you have set the foundations.
-The supported lower level landing zone is "landingzone_caf_foundations" which can be found in the same release and must have been applied successfully before applying this one.
+The supported lower level landing zone is "caf_foundations" which can be found in the same release and must have been applied successfully before applying this one.

 ## Developping this landing zone